 Before 2020, many businesses had given up on email marketing, but it’s made a comeback.
+Make the most of EDM (electronic digital marketing)

 (Scroll down to see some stats on email’s comeback.
 It saved many businesses which were in sad straits in 2020.)